giommazz/BayesianMMM/README.md

+This is my solution Jupyter notebook for the following Data Science Challenge

 # Data Science Challenge

 Welcome to the **** Data Science Challenge!
 With this challenge we want to test your ability to build advanced probabilistic data models and to interpret their results.